ANC youth leader Julius Malema will appeal his hate-speech conviction in the Johannesburg Equality Court, his lawyer said on Monday.

 Hand of friendship

-The Sonke Gender Justice group—who took Malema to court over his comments—extended a hand of friendship to the youth league leader outside court after the judgement.
+The Sonke Gender Justice group — who took Malema to court over his comments — extended a hand of friendship to the youth league leader outside court after the judgement.

 “We open our doors to the Youth League and Mr Malema.
+We would like to work with them,” Botha told reporters.

 He said Sonke would like to work with the league in addressing problems young people of SA face on a daily basis.